Stiliyan Petrov: Coaching

 As of August 2013, Petrov was no longer part of the Villa coaching team.
 The Club announced his resignation and explained that he had requested time off as he felt he had to be fully devoted to his family.
 Petrov expressed gratitude to the club for the opportunity.

 On 5 March 2015, Aston Villa Manager Tim Sherwood announced that Petrov would return to the Aston Villa backroom team and will help coach the First Team.

 Petrov has completed his UEFA pro coaching licence, as well as a master's degree in Sports Management through UEFA, as of 2020.
 He is currently the director of a business venture, Player 4 Player, to support players to transition into retirement, alongside other former players including Gareth Farrelly, Emile Heskey and Gaizka Mendieta.

 Television

 On 11 December 2014, Petrov appeared as a special guest on the eighth episode of the ninth series of Russell Howard's Good News.
+He often works as a pundit for games on Sky Sports and TNT Sports when Celtic are playing.